CenterForOpenScience/osf.io/framework/discourse/README.md

 ###More Configuration
 Make sure that an SMTP server is setup, even if it is just with `sudo python -m smtpd -n -c DebuggingServer localhost:387`.

 Discourse should be accessible at port 80 of the ip address of the virtual machine.
-Navigate to the new Discourse instance and proceed to setup a new account using the email address previously specified in `DISCOURSE_DEVELOPER_EMAILS`.
+Navigate to the new Discourse instance, and you will be presented with a start-up/installation wizard.
+Proceed to setup a new account using the email address previously specified in `DISCOURSE_DEVELOPER_EMAILS`.
 The password used doesn't really matter because we will configure Discourse for Single Sign On through the OSF.

 Confirm the new account by navigating to the confirmation link which should appear in the python smtpd output.
 If the email setup doesn't work right away for you, it might be easier to use a script instead.
 From within the virtual machine run `./launcher enter app`, navigate to /var/www/discourse and then run `rake admin:create`.
 If it gives you trouble, you might need to prepend that with `RAILS_ENV=production bundle exec`.
 The script should leave you with a confirmed admin user.

+After confirming your account you will be taken back to the wizard.
+Skip it by clicking "Maybe Later," because these settings will be set automatically for you.

-Now logged in, click on the triple bar drop down in the top right corner and navigate to settings.
+Now logged in, click on the triple bar drop down menu in the top right corner and navigate to settings.
 Navigate to API settings and then generate the Master API key.

 Open up your OSF website/settings/local.py file.
 Enter the API key we just created as the value for `DISCOURSE_API_KEY`.
 Also generate a random ~128 bit entropy string, for example with https://www.random.org/bytes/ and use this for `DISCOURSE_SSO_SECRET`.
 Also make sure that `DISCOURSE_SERVER_URL` points to your Discourse instance.
 Locally, this will be the ip address of virtual machine.
 You will also need to set the `contact_email` in the list of Discourse settings.
 This large list of settings can all be later changed from the admin interface in Discourse.